 Ian Katz of Ian K. Katz Group, echoed a similar sentiment.
 “Interest rates were already low before the virus story sprouted, and now they are even lower,” he said.
 “A few of my purchaser clients are using the low rate environment as an opportunity to increase their loan size when purchasing, and recent clients are using the opportunity to refinance mortgages.”

 Ian also noted that as the equities markets continue to fall, his clients' liquid asset portfolios are moving downward in tandem, and it is changing how they navigate purchase opportunities, as well as the scope of the projects they’re willing to take on with a bit less liquidity to spend on them.
 Particularly with post-close reno, clients nearly always fund their projects with savings stuffed away in securities portfolios, as renovation loans aren't easy to find.

-If you are in the final design phase and are starting construction soon
+Scenario #2: You are in the final design phase and are starting construction soon

 You’ve spent months planning your renovation.
 Armed with plans and permits, you are ready to start with construction.

 The early stages of a project are easier to manage.
 Good news: your project has not started yet, and therefore you are likely to be at a low-impact stage of your renovation.
 You are either about to start asbestos removal or abatement, or about to start demolition.

 The early stages of a project are easier to coordinate, and your project manager will have plenty of time to kick-start it again while working from home.
 This means that you will not have to deal with your subs being halfway through your project.
 This is a good thing because it’s less risk.